Should I “Push Through” or “Go with the Flow”?

 There is no way to tell the difference between these three types of resistance based solely on circumstances.
 As with all things in life, there is often more going on than what you see on the surface.

-Learning to discern between different types of resistance takes mastery.
+Learning to discern between different types of resistance to going with the flow takes mastery.